google/sandboxed-api/oss-internship-2020/curl/README.md

 ## Examples

 The `examples` directory contains the sandboxed versions of example source codes taken from [this page](https://curl.haxx.se/libcurl/c/example.html) on curl's website.
+More information about each example can be found in the examples' [README](examples/README.md).

 To build these examples when building the library, the cmake variable `CURL_SAPI_ENABLE_EXAMPLES` must be set to `ON`.